sdemoya/sdemoya.github.io/_posts/2020-09-12-Build a Serverless Site with Dynamic Content.md

 e. click add

-Step X:  SAVE FUNCTION
+  SAVE FUNCTION

-Step X:  Click the expand arrow on Details in the API Gateway box below the design, copy the invocation url (which won't work until we configure it.
+### Step 11: Copy the invocation url

-API GATEWAY
+-Click the expand arrow on Details in the API Gateway box below the design, copy the invocation url (which won't work until we configure it.

-Step X: Click on the title which will open API Gateway
+### Step 12: Click on the title which will open API Gateway

-Step X: Delete default method
+### Step 13: Delete default method

-Step X: Create New Method
+### Step 14: Create New Method

 a.
 From Actions drop down menu select create new method